-Welcome to my Life as an Endurance Athlete, Wife, and Mommy.
+Welcome to my Life as an Enduance Athlete, 2x Cancer Surviver, Wife, Mommy, Grandma and 2018 My Quest for KONA!

-My philosophy is to "Be STRONGER today then you were yesterday in everything you do."
+My philosophy is to "Be STRONGER today then you were yesterday and inspire as many people with your strength and Determination."

 Friday, July 03, 2015